The Bachelorette Recap Jordan Gets Naked

 “I didn’t think you saw that,” he tells her.
 Becca is a fabulous date.

-Then, there’s a non-frontrunner: David, who says, “I like to be pushed intellectually, and I get the feeling that you like to get pushed intellectually.”
-And there he is: a guy who probably packed a copy of Infinite Jest.
+Unfortunately, a non-frontrunner also emerges.
+David, the chicken, tells Becca, “I like to be pushed intellectually, and I get the feeling that you like to get pushed intellectually.”
+And there he is, a guy who probably packed a copy of Infinite Jest.

 The One-On-One